Environment as important as genes in autism, study finds

 As many as one in 50 school-age children in the United States are diagnosed with autism, although some of these will be milder cases that have been diagnosed partly because of better recognition of autism symptoms by carers and doctors.
 In Europe, experts say the rate is around one in 100 children.

-The researchers analyzed pairs of family members, identical and non-identical twins, siblings, maternal and paternal half-siblings and cousins.
+The researchers analysed pairs of family members, identical and non-identical twins, siblings, maternal and paternal half-siblings and cousins.

 The study involved two separate measures of autism risk - heritability, which is the proportion of risk in the population that can be attributed to genetic factors, and relative recurrent risk which measures individual risk for people who have a relative with autism.